 You’ve probably heard that palm oil is bad for you.
 And if you haven’t, then you’ve definitely heard that saturated fat is bad for you.

 But there’s more to the story.
-Red palm oil was so prized for its healing qualities by pharaohs of ancient Egypt that they were entombed with it in order to have access to it in the afterlife.
+The health benefits and healing qualities of red palm oil were so prized by pharaohs of ancient Egypt that they were entombed with it in order to have access to it in the afterlife.

 The Palm Oil Miracle, Bruce Fife